 Marine Science Institute, UC Santa Barbara

 Jenn’s love for the natural history of marine organisms, ecosystems and her passion to communicate and inspire others has had a dramatic impact on students in the classroom and outreach to the broader public.
 All of her work is field oriented and empirical and as such has contributed extensively to our understanding of the natural history of shallow tropical (coral) and temperate (rocky) reef ecosystems.
 Jenn has overseen the development of a time series study of kelp forest ecosystems in the Northern Channel Islands and mainland Santa Barbara Channel that will be an asset to researchers for generations.
 Her work on marine protected areas (MPAs) has been especially useful information for management and conservation.
 The projects she engages students in have been productive, motivated students to further pursue careers studying natural history, and have had a great impact on the academic and professional careers of these young people.
-The text of her NotY address is available here.

 School of Marine Affairs